sarmadiali98/ReLico/README.md

 This example is included to support the hardware-validation part of the paper.
 It is **not** required to use the core translator.

+For complete replay, logging, and optional live ESP32 instructions, see `examples/hardware/smarthome/README.md`.

 ### Smart-home example contents

 The smart-home example includes: